Own-Data-Privateer/hoardy-web/README.md

 - [A patch for Firefox](./firefox/) to allow `pWebArc` extension to collect request POST data as-is.
 This is not required and even without that patch `pWebArc` will collect everything in most cases, but it could be useful if you want to correctly capture POST requests that upload files.

-  See "Quirks and Bugs" section of [extension's "Help" page](./extension/page/help.org) for more info.
+  See "Quirks and Bugs" section of [extension's `Help` page](./extension/page/help.org) for more info.

 ## <span id="philosophy"/>Technical Philosophy

 Firstly, `pwebarc` is designed to be simple (as in adhering to the Keep It Stupid Simple principle) and efficient (as in running well on ancient hardware) while providing guarantees that all collected data gets actually written to disk:

-- [the `pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable ["limbo mode"](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;
+- [the `pWebArc` webextension add-on](./extension/) does almost no actual work, simply generating HTTP request+response dumps, archiving them, and then freeing the memory as soon as possible (unless you enable [limbo mode](./extension/page/help.org#faq-limbo), but then you asked for it), thus keeping your browsing experience snappy even on ancient hardware;

 - the dumps are generated using [the simplest, trivially parsable with many third-party libraries, yet most space-efficient on-disk file format representing separate HTTP requests+responses there currently is (aka `Web Request+Response`, `WRR`)](./doc/data-on-disk.md), which is a file format that is both more general and more simple than WARC, much simpler than that `mitmproxy` uses, and much more efficient than HAR;